-Pre event massage: the objective being to stimulate the body’s systems, increase blood flow, loosen body tissues, lubricate joints.
-Also, not well known is that the pre event rub down facilitates the athlete’s need to focus mentally on the task at hand while keeping their body “ticking over” so to speak.
+Pre-event massage: the objective is to stimulate the body’s systems, increase blood flow, loosen body tissues, lubricate joints.
+Also, not well known is that the pre-event rub down facilitates the athlete’s need to focus mentally on the task at hand while keeping their body “ticking over” so to speak.
 Conversation is left to the athlete’s discretion.

 Avoid “out there” techniques.
 Unless you know your athlete and their needs well, work within the scope of general Swedish massage (as per the prementioned manipulations).
 This is about the athlete, not the therapist’s ego.

-Minimal or preferably no lotion/oil is used, which applies to all phases of Sport Massage.
+Minimal or preferably no lotion/oil is used, which applies to all phases of Sports Massage.
 Not only does this lighten your luggage, but there are other considerations

 - The athlete’s perspiration pores are not clogged